NamanGarg2075/Code-Companion/README.md

 ### Python

-This command help you in print syntax in python
+This command helps you in print syntax in python

 ```
 print